DumplingsDevs/Pipelines/README.md

 ------

-<i>```Discover the power of the most advanced pipeline creator in the .NET ecosystem!
-'Pipelines' is perfectly tailored for crafting pipelines for Queries, Commands, Domain Events, and beyond.
-Whether you're seeking to separate code execution logic from its invocation (Mediation pattern) our tool provides the flexibility to make your vision come to life.``` </i>
+<i>```'Pipelines' is perfectly tailored for creating pipelines for Queries, Commands, Domain Events, and any other pipeline using your OWN types.
+Everywhere in your app will remain unaware of 'Pipelines' usage, with the exception of pipeline registration.
+If you're aiming to separate code execution logic from its invocation, such as with the Mediation pattern, this tool offers the flexibility you require.```</i>

 ----

 ✅ <b>Fastest on the Market</b> - `Pipelines` guarantees rapid performance, thanks to bypassing the reflection mechanism to find the appropriate handler.
 Efficiency is at the core of design!

 ✅ <b>Unparalleled Flexibility</b> - With the capability to craft pipelines based on your own types, you have absolute control over the method inputs and the returned results

 ✅ <b>Craft Multiple Pipelines</b> - The freedom to create any number of pipelines within your application, each one can be tailor-made for its specific use case